NellyMatu/CODE-CHALLENGE/README.md

 INSTALLATION:

-You use git clone to be able to download from github.
+Clone the repository from Github using the command git clone git@github.com:NellyMatu/CODE-CHALLENGE.git Open the cloned repository in your code editor from terminal.

 INSTALLATIONS REQUIREMENTS :